thelfer/tfel/docs/web/tfel-material.md

-We note that `computeSelfConsistent` not only takes the microstructure as an argument, but also takes one real (`1e-6`) as a parameter, which pilots the precision of the result.
+We note that `computeSelfConsistent` not only takes the microstructure as an argument, but also takes one real (`1e-6`) as a parameter, which pilots the accuracy of the result.
 Indeed, at each iteration of the self-consistent iterative algorithm, the function computes the relative difference between the new and the old homogenized stiffness.
 This relative difference must be smaller than the tolerance given as a parameter.